Roy H. Williams: Best Sellers Lists

 All three books included in William's Wizard of Ads Trilogy including: The Wizard of Ads, Secret Formulas of the Wizard of Ads, Magical Worlds of the Wizard of Ads, have been featured on the Wall Street Journal and New York Times bestsellers lists.

 Wizard Academy

 Williams founded Wizard Academy in May 2000 as a non-profit 501c3 educational institution located in Austin, Texas.
 The institution's goal was to provide in-depth teaching of the communication arts and the principles and philosophy espoused in Williams Wizard of Ads trilogy.
 The Academy was the brainchild of his wife, Pennie Williams, as a way to get her husband off the road.
-"Instead of sending him to them for a few hours, why not let them all come to Austin for a few days?"

 Ideas

 During a brainstorming session at Wizard Academy, Williams came up with the idea for the PropertyGuys.com unique round real estate sign.